InfinityTeq/SuperVision/README.md

 <!-- executing program -->
 ## Local Hosting
 **SuperVision does have a website [here][supervision]** but if you wish to run it locally you can clone the repository and run the [main.py](https://github.com/CosmodiumCS/SuperVision/blob/master/main.py) file.
-You then can navigate to `127.0.0.1:5000` to view the map.
+You then can navigate to `127.0.0.1:5000` in your browser to view the map.

 <!-- extraneous -->
 ## What Can SuperVision Track?